Hikes in Sierra National Forest

 Sierra National Forest Hiking

-This 1.1-mile nature trail visits giants sequoias and imparts wisdom about the great trees and their surroundings.
+This nature trail loop visits giants sequoias and imparts wisdom about the great trees and their surroundings.

-This 0.8-mile round trip hike travels down along a rushing creek to a viewing platform in front of an enthusiastic, cascading waterfall.
+This hike passes down along a rushing creek to a viewing platform in front of an enthusiastic, cascading waterfall.

 Sierra National Forest Camping